Programs > Brochure

 Glossary entry for program parameter 10706Language Prerequisite:

-2020 marks the 38th anniversary of Davidson College's summer program at Cambridge University, England.
-Jointly sponsored by the departments of English and History, the six-week program explores the history and literature of Britain in the late eighteenth and early nineteenth centuries.
+2021 marks the 39th anniversary of Davidson College's summer program at Cambridge University, England.
+Jointly sponsored by the departments of English and history, the five-week program explores the history and literature of Britain in the late eighteenth and early nineteenth centuries.

 The course material covers the period from roughly 1780 to 1850.
 These turbulent times witnessed crucial stages in Britain's transformation from an early modern to a modern nation, and provide rich ground for an interdisciplinary study of its' history and literature.
 Themes to be considered include: the British response to revolution abroad; the rise and influence of Romanticism; the creation of a British national and cultural identity; the experience of travel and scientific discovery; and the effects of industrialization and urbanization on work patterns, class relations, gender roles, literary expression, and the British countryside.

 The program is designed to immerse Davidson students in British culture.
-A Davidson faculty member will accompany the group to Cambridge as Resident Director, but all the teaching is done by British scholars, most from the Cambridge University community, and the curriculum replicates the British educational system by combining lectures and tutorials.
+A Davidson faculty member accompanies the group to Cambridge as resident director, but all the teaching is done by British scholars, most from the Cambridge University community, and the curriculum replicates the British educational system by combining lectures and tutorials.
 Topics of study are specifically chosen to take advantage of the students' presence in Britain and ability to experience their subject first-hand.

 Successful completion of this P/F course will carry one Davidson credit, awarded in either English 370 or History 390 (to be determined by each student).
 These credits may count toward major requirements in the English and History Departments or toward graduation requirements in Literary Studies, Creative Writing, and Rhetoric or Historical Thought.